Saturday 4 June 2022

 "There were hundreds of young men and women, lads and girls, in their picturesque rambling gear: shorts of every length and colour, flannels and breeches, even overalls, vivid colours and drab khaki…multi-colored sweaters and pullovers, army packs and rucksacks of every size and shape."
 Benny Rothman, in 1982, recalls the moment he spoke to ramblers before the Mass Trespass.
 Find out more here

-We meet at a car park near or close to Hayfield at 9.15am, to leave promptly for 9.30am.
+We meet at a car park near to Hayfield at 9.15am, to leave promptly for 9.30am.
 Details will be sent to you when you book.